-Pradyuman Thakur murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative
+Ryan school murder: Victim's family wants accused tried as adult, CBI probe punches holes in Gurugram Police narrative - Firstpost

-A Class 11 Ryan International student has emerged as the prime accused in the murder of Pradyuman Thakur.
+A Class 11 Ryan International student has emerged as the prime accused in the murder of a Class 2 student.

 The 16-year-old has been remanded to Central Bureau of Investigation (CBI) custody for three days, with the court issuing special guidelines in accordance with the Juvenile Justice Act.